Limen-Neural/kinetic-signals/docs/boundary-matrix.md

 ## Thread-safety

-Most public types are `Send + Sync`. `VolEstimator` uses interior mutability via `Cell` (not `Sync`) — callers in concurrent contexts should wrap in `Mutex`.
+All public types are `Send + Sync`. `VolEstimator` requires `&mut self` for mutation, so concurrent writes are prevented by the borrow checker.
 All compute functions are stateless and safe for parallel use.

 ## Domain leaks / migration risks